ruuda/christmas-tree/readme.md

    current mode is retrieved by connecting to the server and listening for mode changes.

+## Modes

+A mode is a function `Float -> Integer -> Color`, that takes the current time (the amount of seconds since midnight) and the LED index, and produces a color for the LED.

 ## License

 Christmas Tree is free software.
 It is licensed under the